Orifice, Nozzle and Venturi Flow Rate Meters

 The Orifice Plate

 The orifice meter consists of a flat orifice plate with a circular hole drilled in it.
 There is a pressure tap upstream from the orifice plate and another just downstream.
-There are in general three methods of placing the taps.
-The coefficient of the meter depends upon the position of taps.
+There are in general three methods for placing the taps.
+The coefficient of a meter depends on the position of the taps.

 orifice flow meter

 The discharge coefficient - cd - varies considerably with changes in area ratio and the Reynolds number.
-A discharge coefficient - cd - of 0.60 may be taken as standard, but the value varies noticeably at low values of the Reynolds number.
+A discharge coefficient cd = 0.60 may be taken as standard, but the value varies noticeably at low values of the Reynolds number.

 Diameter Ratio